aswingt65/Python-Programs/README.md

 <b>20.
 Find All Four Sum Numbers</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Find_All_Four_Sum_Numbers.py)
 <p>Given an array A of integers and another number K. Find all the unique quadruple from the given array that sums up to K. Also note that all the quadruples which you return should be internally sorted, ie for any quadruple [q1, q2, q3, q4] the following should follow: q1 <= q2 <= q3 <= q4.</p>

+<b>21.
+Find the closest pair from two arrays</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Find_the_closest_pair_from_two_arrays.py)
+<p>Given two sorted arrays arr and brr and a number x, find the pair whose sum is closest to x and the pair has an element from each array.
+In the case of multiple closest pairs return any one of them.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>
 If the input is a prime number, the program returns the number itself.<br>